I used to think conflict in marriage was a bad thing. So much so, that I used to do whatever it took to get rid of it.

 Ephesians 4:15

-But, don’t just tell the truth.
-Tell it in love.
-This isn’t license for you to tell your spouse off, tell them like it really is, to make threats or demands, etc..
-It is a chance for you to share the extent of how you feel and what you’re thinking in a way that helps them understand how their actions affected you.
+When your spouse seeks to understand your perspective, speak the truth in love.
+Don’t minimize or stuff, but be honest about what you want and how you feel in response to the topic.
+This isn’t a license for you to tell your spouse off, tell them like it is, make threats or demands, etc. It is a chance for you to share the extent of how you feel and what you’re thinking in a way that helps them understand how the issue affected you.

 A – Admit Your Faults